The Hunger Games: Mockingjay – Part 2: Filming

 Principal photography began on September 23, 2013, in Atlanta, and concluded on June 20, 2014, in Berlin, Germany; the two parts were filmed back-to-back.
 In October 2013, filming took place in Rockmart, Georgia.
 After the cast and crew took a break to promote The Hunger Games: Catching Fire, filming resumed on December 2, 2013.
 On December 14, 2013, shooting was held at the Marriott Marquis in Atlanta.
 On December 18, shooting began at Caldwell Tanks in Newnan, Georgia.

 Philip Seymour Hoffman died on February 2, 2014.
 He had completed filming his scenes for Part 1 and had a week left of shooting for Part 2; Lionsgate thereafter released a statement affirming that since the majority of Hoffman's scenes had been completed, the release date for Part 2 would not be affected.
-It was initially announced that Hoffman would be digitally recreated for a major scene involving his character that had not been shot, but Francis Lawrence later stated that he had rewritten Hoffman's two remaining scenes to compensate for the actor's absence, and there would be "no digital manipulation or CG fabrication of any kind".
+It was initially announced that Hoffman would be digitally recreated for a major scene involving his character that had not been shot, but Francis Lawrence later stated that he had rewritten Hoffman's two remaining scenes to compensate for the actor's absence.
 In a scene near the end of the film which was to have shown Plutarch speaking with Katniss in detention, Woody Harrelson's character instead reads her a letter from him.

 Filming in Atlanta completed in mid-April 2014, and production moved to Europe.
 On May 9, filming took place in Les Espaces d'Abraxas complex in Noisy le Grand, Paris.
 It is the same location where Brazil (1985) was filmed 30 years earlier.
 Toward the end of May, the cast and crew shot scenes at several locations in Berlin and Brandenburg, Germany.
 In Rüdersdorf, Brandenburg, the crew shot scenes for the portrayal of District 8 in an old cement factory.
 Hemsworth was injured on the set and was brought to a doctor in the Berlin borough Mitte.
 Scenes for District 2 were shot at Berlin Tempelhof Airport.
-Scenes for the underground approach on the Capitol were filmed in the Metropolitan Area Outer Underground Discharge Channel in Japan.
 A German casting agency sought 1,000 ethnically diverse extras (African, Asian, Southern-European, and Turkish) and "lived faces" to shoot scenes at the Babelsberg Film Studio.

 Music

-Score

-The film score was released on December 4, 2015.
+The film score was released on November 23, 2015.
 James Newton Howard returned to compose the film score; unlike the previous films in the series, there is no additional pop companion album with songs inspired by the film.
 Jennifer Lawrence performed "Deep in the Meadow", a lullaby that she sang in the first film.